Organising firework displays

 - Contact the emergency services and local authorities.
 If your site is near an airport you may need to contact them

 - Signpost the first aid facilities

 Although it is not required by health and safety law, if you are holding a public firework display, it’s a good idea to have public liability insurance.
-Bear in mind that not all companies are used to dealing with this type of event, and as with any other type of insurance, it’s worth shopping around: look for a company that’s used to insuring firework and other public events – you are likely to get much better deal and avoid unsuitable terms and conditions.
-If you have difficulty with the standard insurance terms, TALK to your insurer and find a way forward; they can be very helpful.
+Bear in mind that not all companies are used to dealing with this type of event, and as with any other type of insurance, it’s worth shopping around: look for a company that’s used to insuring firework and other public events – you are likely to get a much better deal and avoid unsuitable terms and conditions.
+If you have difficulty with the standard insurance terms, TALK to your insurer, and find a way forward; they can be very helpful.

 Two award-winning HSE guides are also available from HSE Books: